-There is an extensive effort to announce the public meetings of the Regional Advisory Council via news releases, radio public service announcements, website postings, Facebook postings, and newspaper ads.
-The agenda, meeting materials, and meeting transcripts are available on the Federal Subsistence Management Program website and are mailed or emailed upon request to the communities within the region and interested organizations and agencies.
-The Council Coordinator has a toll free telephone number to provide easier access for the public to call into the meetings and to disseminate the actions of the Council.
-There are various publications produced to share the actions of the Council.
-These include, but are not limited to, meeting booklets for their semiannual meetings, topic-specific informational letters, brochures, and public handouts.
+There is an extensive effort to announce the public meetings of the Regional Council via news releases, radio public service announcements, website postings, Facebook postings, and newspaper ads.
+The agenda, meeting materials, and meeting transcripts are available on the Federal Subsistence Management Program website and are mailed upon request to the communities within the region and interested organizations and agencies.
+The Regional Coordinator has a toll free number to provide easier access for the public and to disseminate the actions of the Regional Council.
+There are various publications produced to share the actions of the Regional Council.
+These include, but are not limited to, meeting booklets for their semiannual meetings, newsletters, topic-specific informational letters, brochures, and public handouts.